Assorted fiction and humor

 He joined the County library system where the idea of writing fiction fell into place.
 A co-worker started a writer’s group that peaked his interest.
 On one of his desk shifts, Kelly sneaked over and sat in one of the meetings.
 After the instructor abruptly resigned, he was asked to take the reins.
 Now saddled with writing short story fiction, he leaned on the help of the loyal group members.
 Through trial and error, DiVitto constructed his first short story titled, Go Fish.
 A few short stories later, he got the confidence and inspiration to begin his first novel.

-He lives in South Florida with his wife, Andrea, two children, and three adopted pets: a tortoiseshell cat named Bria, one insanely cute jet black Schipperke dubbed Bree, who sheds so much she should be bald five times over, and a Shiba Inu named Sheba.
+He lives in South Florida with his family and adopted pets: a tortoiseshell cat named Bria, one insanely cute jet black Schipperke dubbed Bree, who sheds so much she should be bald five times over, and a Shiba Inu named Sheba.
 And despite decades removed from his hometown of Cincinnati, he remains a Bengal/Red die-hard.
 A fan of monster movies, he enjoys noshing on popcorn on Saturday nights savoring everything from killer croc films (check out Rogue and Black Water) to classic 1950s flicks like The Monolith Monsters.
 Episodes of MST3K always bring a smile to his face.